 Anthony V. Dub became a director in 1995.
 Mr. Dub is Chairman of Indigo Capital, LLC, a financial advisory firm based in New York.
 Before forming Indigo Capital in 1997, he served as an officer of Credit Suisse First Boston ("CSFB").
-Mr. Dub joined CSFB in 1971 and was named a Managing Director in 1981.
-Mr. Dub led a number of departments during his 26 year career at CSFB including the Investment Banking Department.
-After leaving CSFB, Mr. Dub became Vice Chairman and a director of Capital IQ, Inc. until its sale to Standard & Poor's in 2004.
+Mr. Dub joined CSFB in 1971 and was named a managing director in 1981.
+Mr. Dub led a number of departments during his 26 year career at CSFB including the investment banking department.
+After leaving CSFB, Mr. Dub became vice chairman and a director of Capital IQ, Inc. until its sale to Standard & Poor's in 2004.
 Capital IQ is a leader in helping organizations capitalize on synergistic integration of market intelligence, institutional knowledge and relationships.
 Mr. Dub received a Bachelor of Arts degree, magna cum laude, from Princeton University.

-V. Richard Eales became a director in 2001 and was elected as Lead Independent Director in 2008.
-Mr. Eales has over 45 years of experience in the energy, technology and financial industries.
+V. Richard Eales became a director in 2001.
+Mr. Eales has over 46 years of experience in the energy, technology and financial industries.
 He is currently retired, having been a financial consultant serving energy and information technology businesses from 1999 through 2002.
-Mr. Eales was employed by Union Pacific Resources Group Inc. from 1991 to 1999 serving as Executive Vice President from 1995 through 1999.
+Mr. Eales was employed by Union Pacific Resources Group Inc. from 1991 to 1999 serving as executive vice president from 1995 through 1999.
 Before 1991, Mr. Eales served in various financial capacities with Butcher & Singer and Janney Montgomery Scott, investment banking firms, as CFO of Novell, Inc., a technology company, and in the treasury department of Mobil Oil Corporation.
 Mr. Eales received his Bachelor of Chemical Engineering degree from Cornell University and his Master's degree in Business Administration from Stanford University.